Opening Doors to Business

 Best Roll-Up Door, Inc. provides high-quality, customizable roll-up door solutions with an eye on personal service

-Best Roll-Up Door, Inc.’s owner, Edward Choi, has been in the field for 40+ years manufacturing the highest quality roll-up doors for the greater Los Angeles area and overseas in such countries as Guam, South Korea and many more.
+Best Roll-Up Door, Inc.’s owner, Edward Choi, has been in the field for over 40 years manufacturing the highest quality roll-up doors for the greater Los Angeles area and overseas in such countries as Guam, South Korea and many more.
 Founded in 1978, the company provides unique one-of-a-kind aluminum doors with many design choices and steel doors with an array of gauges.
 Their goal is simple: to provide high-quality roll-up doors with many customizable sizes at the most affordable price possible.

 Headquartered in Santa Fe Springs, California, Best Roll-Up Door manufactures, installs and provides a full line of innovative and high-quality aluminum, Lexan and steel rolling door products to fit virtually any architectural requirements.
 Choi, who runs the family-owned business, found his main inspiration years ago in his admiration for the Bethlehem Steel Corp.
 He was in awe of how the Golden State Bridge was built so he went off to see it for himself.
 A lightbulb went off and from there, he embraced the opportunity to start his own steel construction business.